- City Council

 - Voting Info

 Application Information for Citizens

 Applications are now being accepted from individuals interested in serving on one of the City's Citizen Boards, Commissions, or Committees.
-Applications are due in the City Clerk's Office no later than Monday, June 10, 2013 at 5:00 p.m.
-The City Council is scheduled to make appointments at the Monday, June 17, 2013 Regular City Council/PCDSA Meeting, at the 7:00 p.m. session.
-Follow the links below for more information, the application form, and the supplemental questionnaire for Planning Commission applicants only.
+Applications are due in the City Clerk's Office no later than Thursday, June 9, 2016 at 5:00 p.m.
+The City Council is scheduled to make appointments at the Monday, June 20, 2016 Regular City Council/PCDSA Meeting, at the 7:00 p.m.
+Evening Session.
+See the links below for more information, the application form, and the supplemental questionnaire for Planning Commission applicants only.
 Questions?
 Contact the City Clerk's Office by phone or email (information at the right side of this page).

 City boards, commissions, and committees in general are comprised of registered voters, City of Petaluma residents, who volunteer for service and are appointed by the City Council.
 Their primary responsibility is to advise and make recommendations to the Council.
 The adoption of policies, the issuance of proclamations, and the approval of agreements and other official acts of the City are Council’s responsibility.

 There are presently fourteen boards, committees and decision-making commissions appointed by the City Council.
 They are as follows:

 - Building Board of Appeals (Housing Advisory and Appeals Board)